MahammadRafi06/Migration_micro/my-website/docs/getting-started/key-concepts.md

 #### Resilient
 Engineered to withstand harsh physical and environmental conditions.

-### Value for ISVs
+### Value for Customers

-For ISVs, Galleons provide the localized compute power necessary to run your applications, including demanding AI/ML workloads, directly at the point of data generation.
+For Customers, Galleons provide the localized compute power necessary to run your applications, including demanding AI/ML workloads, directly at the point of data generation.

 ## Atlas: Operational Insights & Management